Maya Hawke: Acting

-Hawke was Sofia Coppola's choice to play the title role of The Little Mermaid in Universal Pictures's planned live-action adaptation.
+Hawke was Sofia Coppola's choice to play the title role of The Little Mermaid in Universal Pictures's live-action adaptation.
 However, the producers preferred actress Chloë Grace Moretz.
-This and other conflicts ultimately led to Coppola leaving the project.
+This and other conflicts ultimately led to Coppola leaving the project in 2015.
 Moretz eventually dropped out as well.
+The film ultimately went unproduced.

 Hawke made her acting debut in 2017 as Jo March in the BBC miniseries adaptation of Little Women.
-In September 2018, she starred in thriller Ladyworld, directed by Amanda Kramer.
-Hawke later broke out with her performance as Robin Buckley in the third season of Netflix's Stranger Things, which released in 2019.
+In September 2018, she starred in the thriller Ladyworld, directed by Amanda Kramer.
+Hawke later broke out with her performance as Robin Buckley in the third season of Netflix's Stranger Things, which released in July 2019.
 Also that year, Hawke played Linda Kasabian/'Flowerchild' in Quentin Tarantino's Once Upon a Time in Hollywood, and co-starred in Marc Meyers' thriller film Human Capital, which is based on Stephen Amidon's 2004 novel of the same name.

 In 2020, Hawke starred in Gia Coppola's sophomore film, Mainstream, alongside Andrew Garfield.
 In the same year, she guest starred in the fifth episode of the miniseries The Good Lord Bird, which stars her father, Ethan Hawke.
 She stars as Annie Brown, the daughter of her father's character.
 In June, she appeared in Italian Studies, written and directed by Adam Leon and co-starring Vanessa Kirby.
 It premiered in the Tribeca Film Festival and later released on January 14, 2022.
 Later that month, she appeared as Heather in the Netflix horror film Fear Street Part One: 1994.
 In 2021, she also starred in a spin-off podcast series based on her Stranger Things character, Rebel Robin: Surviving Hawkins.
 She starred in another scripted podcast series, The Playboy Interview, in which she plays Helen Gurley Brown.

-In 2022 Hawke starred in Netflix's dark comedy film Do Revenge alongside Camila Mendes.
+In 2022, Hawke starred in Netflix's dark comedy film Do Revenge alongside Camila Mendes.
 In April 2022, she was cast in Bradley Cooper's biographical film about Leonard Bernstein, Maestro, co-starring Cooper and Carey Mulligan.
 In May, it was reported that she had been cast in the upcoming film The Kill Room alongside her mother Uma Thurman and Samuel L. Jackson.
 In July, it was announced that she would guest star in Disney's Moon Girl and Devil Dinosaur, which premiered in 2023.
-She is also set to appear in Wes Anderson's upcoming romantic dramedy Asteroid City.
+She appeared in the Wes Anderson romantic dramedy Asteroid City (2023) which premiered at the 76th Cannes Film Festival to positive reviews.
+She voiced the character Anxiety in the 2024 Pixar animated film Inside Out 2, the sequel to the 2015 film Inside Out.
+In February 2024, it was reported that Hawke would be set to star in a Billy Wilder biopic titled Wilder & Me.
+In May 2025, Hawke was announced to lead a biopic about Irish dancer Lucia Joyce, and was also announced as a part of The Hunger Games: Sunrise on the Reaping cast, playing a younger version of Wiress.